Skip to main content

 3. Support for Acetylcholine Pathways ∞ Acetylcholine is a neurotransmitter that plays a role in promoting wakefulness but is also involved in the regulation of sleep architecture.
 Certain nutrients and practices can support the health of cholinergic systems, contributing to a well-structured sleep cycle where the transitions between sleep stages are efficient, allowing for maximal time spent in the GH-releasing deep sleep phase.

 In conclusion, from a systems-biology perspective, lifestyle adjustments are not merely complementary to growth hormone secretagogue therapy.
 They are a fundamental and non-negotiable component of the protocol.
 They function to optimize the baseline neuroendocrine and metabolic state, reducing antagonistic signals and sensitizing the target pathways.
-This integrated approach is what allows the GHS to exert its maximal therapeutic effect on and physiological restoration.
+This integrated approach is what allows the GHS to exert its maximal therapeutic effect on sleep architecture and physiological restoration.

 References